 Maintain a normal diet, low on or devoid of spice, salt and sugar.
 For babies with diarrhoea, you should continue to feed/breastfeed them as normal.

 For adults, a case of diarrhoea that’s lasted more than a week is a serious cause for concern and medical help must be sought immediately.

 Developing nations have become a breeding ground for infectious diseases owing to negligible or subpar standards of hygiene.
 Water contamination and consequently, a limited access to safe drinking water is one of the most persistent contributors to the problem.
 Vessels for storing water at home must be covered at all times and must never be contaminated by direct contact with potentially polluted hands.
 As an added precaution, treating water before drinking is always a good practice.

-Timely and proper disposal of human waste is an oft ignored aspect of hygiene and sanitation that leads to propagation of disease causing microbes.
-One must always ensure that the toilet in use is connected directly to the sewage or on-site sanitation system for instant disposal of fecal matter.
+Timely and proper disposal of human waste is an often ignored aspect of hygiene and sanitation that leads to propagation of disease causing microbes.
+One must always ensure that the toilet in use is connected directly to the sewage or on-site sanitation system for instant disposal of faecal matter.
 The toilet must be flushed after every use and a toilet cleaner and brush must be used to clean the pan regularly to avoid any build-up of waste and germs on the inner surfaces of the toilet.
 Equally important is the need to clean the area around the toilet, namely the seat, cistern, flush handle and so on, spotless and germ free.
-The toilet must also be kept covered at all times to prevent flies from becoming carriers of germs and subsequent contamination of the environment in and around the home.
+It is important to clean the toilet and the bathroom floors with Dettol disinfectant liquid periodically.
+The toilet must also be covered at all times to prevent flies from becoming carriers of germs and subsequent contamination of the environment in and around the home.